Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 ### Prerequisites

 - The accounting is configured via the configuration wizard, see [Run the Accounting Wizard](01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create fiscal year](04_ManageFiscalYear.md#create-a-fiscal-year).
+- A valid fiscal year is created, see [Create a fiscal year](#create-a-fiscal-year).

 [comment]: <> (Evtl.
 Verweise in 02_ManageTaxKeys and 03_ManageAccounts ändern?)